20 Of The World’s Best Olympic Speakers Ready For Tokyo 2021

 Most notable as the first female Javelin thrower to achieve over 250 feet, Fatima Whitbread is a renowned Olympian and charismatic TV personality.
 Awarded the BBC Sports Personality of the Year award in 1987, the year she broke the world record, Fatima is a symbol of human ability.

 Since retiring from athletics, she has appeared on shows like I’m A Celebrity, Get Me Out Of Here, where the audience fell in love with her all over again.
-Eloquent, articulate and concise as a keynote speaker, Fatima is well-known for her intrinsic motivation and captivating storytelling with the intention of inspiring people to overcome hardship.
+Eloquent, articulate and concise as a keynote speaker, Fatima is well-known for her intrinsic motivation and captivating storytelling to inspire people to overcome hardship.

 As a key figure in the heart-racing sport, Slalom Canoeing, Richard Hounslow is a fearless figure of bravery.
 Richard was the driving force behind Great Britain's most successful Olympic Games to date, securing them silver at the London 2012 Olympics and again at the 2016 Summer Olympics in Rio de Janeiro.